-II.B.8 Conditions on ICP-0: Stationary LPG-Fired Generators.
+II.B.8 Conditions on ICP-0: Stationary LPG-Fired Generators

 At all times, including periods of startup, shutdown, and malfunction, the permittee shall, to the extent practicable, maintain and operate any permitted plant equipment, including associated air pollution control equipment, in a manner consistent with good air pollution control practice for minimizing emissions.
 Determination of whether acceptable operating and maintenance procedures are being used will be based on information available to the Director which may include, but is not limited to, monitoring results, opacity observations, review of operating and maintenance procedures, and inspection of the source.
-[Origin: DAQE-AN107060053-19].
-[R307-401-8, R307-401-8(2)]

-Permittee shall document activities performed to assure proper operation and maintenance.
+[Origin: DAQE-AN107060054-20].
+[R307-401-8, R307-401-8(2)] II.B.8.a.1 Monitoring: Records required for this permit condition will serve as monitoring.
+II.B.8.a.2 Recordkeeping: Permittee shall document activities performed to assure proper operation and maintenance.
 Records shall be maintained in accordance with Provision I.S.1 of this permit.

-There are no reporting requirements for this provision except those specified in Section I of this permit.

-II.B.9 Conditions on ICE-0: Stationary Emergency Generators.

-Emergency generators shall be used for electricity producing operation only during the periods when electric power from the public utility is interrupted or during maintenance.
-[Origin: DAQE-AN107060053-19].
-[R307-401-8]

-Hours of operation for each affected emission unit shall be determined by an hour meter and/or a log.

-For each affected emission unit, the permittee shall record the following information for each usage: date(s), total hours used, and reason for usage.
+II.B.8.a.3 Reporting: There are no reporting requirements for this provision except those specified in Section I of this permit.
+II.B.9 Conditions on ICE-0: Stationary Emergency Generators II.B.9.a Condition: Emergency generators shall be used for electricity producing operation only during the periods when electric power from the public utility is interrupted or during maintenance.
+[Origin: DAQE-AN107060054-20].
+[R307-401-8] II.B.9.a.1 Monitoring: Hours of operation for each affected emission unit shall be determined by an hour meter and/or a log.
+II.B.9.a.2 Recordkeeping: For each affected emission unit, the permittee shall record the following information for each usage: date(s), total hours used, and reason for usage.
 These records and the results of monitoring shall be maintained as described in Provision I.S.1 of this permit.

-There are no reporting requirements for this provision except those specified in Section I of this permit.
+II.B.9.a.3 Reporting: There are no reporting requirements for this provision except those specified in Section I of this permit.
 II.B.10 Conditions on NSPS-ICE: NSPS Stationary Compression Ignition (CI) Internal Combustion Engines (ICE).

-2007 model year and later non-emergency stationary affected emission units with a displacement of less than 30 liters per cylinder shall comply with the emission standards for new CI engines in 40 CFR 60.4201 for the 2007 model year and later stationary CI ICE, as applicable.
+II.B.10.a Condition: 2007 model year and later non-emergency stationary affected emission units with a displacement of less than 30 liters per cylinder shall comply with the emission standards for new CI engines in 40 CFR 60.4201 for the 2007 model year and later stationary CI ICE, as applicable.
 Modified or reconstructed affected emission units shall meet the emission standards for new CI engines in 40 CFR 60.4201 applicable to the model year, maximum engine power, and displacement of the modified or reconstructed engine.
+If the permittee conducts performance tests in-use on stationary CI ICE with a displacement of engine.
 If the permittee conducts performance tests in-use on stationary CI ICE with a displacement of less than 30 liters per cylinder they shall meet the not-to-exceed (NTE) standards as indicated in 40 CFR 60.4212.
 [Origin: 40 CFR 60 Subpart IIII].
-[40 CFR 63 Subpart ZZZZ, 40 CFR 60.4204(b), 40 CFR 60.4204(e)]
+[40 CFR 63 Subpart ZZZZ, 40 CFR 60.4204(b), 40 CFR 60.4204(c)]